Sunday, August 31, 2014

 Huh?

 I don't know.
-It's an unusual blend of cosy and hard-boiled crime that I guess was written for the younger audience and just hasn't aged very well.
+It's an unusual blend of cosy and hard-boiled crime that was written for a younger audience and hasn't aged very well.
 I'm sure some people love this kind of stuff, but I'm not one of them.

 2.5/5